udacity/RoboND-Perception-Exercises/Exercise-2/README.md

 ```
 ![sensor_stick](https://user-images.githubusercontent.com/9555001/27804170-51f5da76-5fe2-11e7-845c-130fcfd8cf3e.png)

-2. Create a python ros node that subscribes to `/sensor_stick/point_cloud` topic
+2. Create a python ros node that subscribes to `/sensor_stick/point_cloud` topic.
+Use the `template.py` file found under /sensor_stick/scripts/ to get started.

 3. Use your code from exercise-1 to apply various filters and segment the table in real-time